 Add a link and in you’ll end up with a nice looking preview of a dependent map!
 Click it and you will see some options one of which will allow you to open the secondary map in a new window.

 The cool thing is that you can right click the small image, select “Open image in new tab” and you’ll get to see a full-sized image!

 This might not be the perfect solution to such a problem.
 But it’s a fine workaround so far.
 What’s really neat is that you can keep all dependent maps together due to our project-based dashboard.
 And if you’re a pro user, you can even sort all the maps in the order you find most convenient.

 Separate CJM for different departments

-The solution to this issue is very much like the previous one.
+The second of our two CJM solutions to this issue is very much like the previous one.
 All that’s changing is the scale of the main map’s pieces.
 You might not want to break it down by stages, but rather by groups of stages.